Pintz45/BDC_Upper_Bounds_GPU/README.md

 ```bash
 nvcc -arch=? --extended-lambda -std=c++17 backend/*.cc backend/*.cu -o test_bit_baa
 ```
 Replace ? with the appropriate architecture of your GPU.
-For example, if you have a RTX 5090, use sm_89.
+For example, if you have an RTX 5090, use sm_89.

 ### 3. Run
 Run the executable: